 This study has important implications for health care where many recent policies and organizational innovations have been focused on reducing coordination costs.
 There is a substantial tradeoff, however, in that policies focused on decreasing loss of information may limit the accumulation of new information.
 For instance, Electronic Health Records are designed to expand access to generalizable information, yet may take the provider's attention away from the patient resulting in less accumulation of new, specific information.
-Another example is the patient centred medical home (PCMH) model.
+Another example is the patient centered medical home (PCMH) model.
 This complex model is designed to promote sharing of information about a patient across a group of providers.
 However, the patient's relationship with an individual provider may be weakened.
-This could conceivably mitigate the effects of discontinuity by reducing continuity for every one.
+This could conceivably mitigate the effects of discontinuity by reducing continuity overall.
 It's ambiguous whether this can improve outcomes.

-Beyond the health care context, this work has implications for understanding the cost of turnover in industries that tailor their services to a specific task or customer.
+Beyond the health care context, this work has implications for how organizations organize and allocate tasks.
+For instance, a firm may weigh the benefits of repeated interactions between team-members and a customer with the potential loss that occurs when a team-member departs.
 While it's beyond the scope of this paper to offer specific recommendations, firms may consider policies and organizational structures that promote knowledge management and sharing of information.
-If specific information is contained within individuals, firms may adopt policies that provide more opportunity to transfer this information or adopt technology that reduces the cost of information transfer.
-Effective policies may want to not only address information about the customer, but also information regarding the best way to coordinate within the team.
+If specific information is contained within individuals, firms may adopt policies that provide more opportunities for 'warm handoffs' in which some specific information can be shared prior to the team-member departing.
+Firms may also adopt technology that reduces the cost of information transfer.
+Finally, effective policies may want to not only address information about the customer, but also information regarding the best way to coordinate within the team.